Falu-G/ReguGenuis-Client/README.md

 # ReguGenuis-Client
-A sample client that consumes the finetuned LLM
+A sample client that uses the finetuned GPT3.5 LLM